anners/microservices-infrastructure/docs/getting_started/gce.rst

 .. image:: /_static/gce_service_account.png
    :alt: The GCE UI for creating a service account.

-When creating your Client ID, be sure to select "Service account" in the dialogue that appears.
+You will either need to create an new service account or use an exisiting one.
+For this example we created one called ``terraform``.

 .. image:: /_static/gce_service_account_dialogue.png
    :alt: The GCE dialogue for creating a service account.
 "Service account" is
          selected.

 Once you've created your account, your browser will download a JSON file containing the credentials.
-Point ``account_file`` to the path you decide to store that file in.
-If you're running Terraform from a Google Compute instance with an associated service account, you may leave the ``account_file`` parameter blank.
+Point ``credentials`` to the path you decide to store that file in.
+If you're running Terraform from a Google Compute instance with an associated service account, you may leave the ``credentials`` parameter blank.

 Provisioning